By Michale Hemmingway, Quilt staff

 But the wheels of municipal government sometimes turn slowly, and it was eight weeks before anyone realized there was no one on the neighborhood council named "Betty."

-world — can be seen from blocks away, in this case all the way from Cohasset Street.
-Staff photo.
+Known as "The Pride of the West Valley," Canoga Park's celebrated Nude Palm — the tallest in the world — can be seen from blocks away, in this case all the way from Cohasset Street.
+Staff photo. |

 "I have no idea who wrote that down, nor who they meant by 'Betty.'
 There was a 'Betty' on the council in the mid-1970s, Betty Hamilton, I think, but she's been dead for years," explains Leonard Chiapetta, CPFNC Undersecretary In Charge Of Transcribing Each Month's Jotted Post-Its Into The Official Record.
 "So I went on the computer and emailed the Guinness people myself - once I found their website on the World Wide Web."